joanclarke/Power-in-the-Word-Website/README.md

 # Power-in-the-Word-Website

+This website is solely for project purposes only.

-Creating a Church website for Power In The Word Ministries
+Creating a sample Church website for Power In The Word Ministries
 using:  HTML5,
         CSS3,
         JavaScript,